andrebystrom/optimal/README.md

 demo: print names
 usage: demo [<command>] <args>
   -n | --name:  the name
+  -f | --flag:  the flag
 commands:
 some_command: some_command description
   -n | --name:  the name
+  -f | --flag:  the flag
 ```

 # API